 The module name is the name of the module directory where that page is stored.

-Partial AsciiDoc files are stored in pages/_partials in the same module as the page or pages that embed it.
-You don’t need to set the path to the _partials directory in the header of the primary AsciiDoc file.
+Don’t set the path to the _partials directory in the header of the AsciiDoc file.
 This is managed automatically by Antora.
 When viewing the file in a preview tool, the path is managed by the adjacent _attributes.adoc file.